Table of Contents

 Salesforce Subscription Management is a comprehensive solution for subscription-based businesses.
 It helps them automate invoicing, tax calculation, handling renewals, refunds, and allotment of discounts.
 Moreover, with real-time dashboards and multi-channel support, you not only get complete visibility of your customers’ lifecycle but also get flexible and fast scalability for your subscription business.

 However, in comparison to the Salesforce Subscription Management data model, Salesforce Billing follows a unique data model focused on invoicing and revenue management.
 This often results in delayed order activation and payment confusion.
-That’s exactly where a Salesforce Payment Processing application, like ChargeOn, can add some value.
+That’s exactly where a Salesforce Payment Processing and Orchestration Platform, like ChargeOn, can add some value.
 It bridges the gap by syncing invoices, payments, and subscription data in real time, keeping your entire payment process connected and hassle-free within Salesforce.

 Connect Payments, Invoices and Subscription Data with the help of ChargeOn CTA